labilezhu/istio-insider-en/docs/source/ch2-envoy/connection-life/connection-life.md

 > [https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/operations/draining](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/operations/draining)
 >
-> By default, the `HTTP connection manager filter` will add “`Connection: close`” to HTTP1 requests(笔者注：By HTTP Response), send HTTP2 GOAWAY, and terminate connections on request completion (after the delayed close period).
+> By default, the `HTTP connection manager filter` will add “`Connection: close`” to HTTP1 requests(Author's Notes: By HTTP Response), send HTTP2 GOAWAY, and terminate connections on request completion (after the delayed close period).

-我曾经认为， drain 只在 Envoy 要 shutdown 时才触发。现在看来，只要是有计划的关闭连接（连接到达 `idle_timeout` 或 `max_connection_duration`后），都应该走 drain 流程。
+I used to think that drain was only triggered when the Envoy was going to shutdown.
+Now it seems that whenever there is a planned shutdown of a connection (after the connection reaches `idle_timeout` or `max_connection_duration`), the drain should be triggered.

 ###  delayed_close_timeout - for downstream only

-(Duration) The delayed close timeout is for downstream connections managed by the HTTP connection manager.
+> (Duration) The delayed close timeout is for downstream connections managed by the HTTP connection manager.
 It is defined as a grace period after connection close processing has been locally initiated during which Envoy will wait for the peer to close (i.e., a TCP FIN/RST is received by Envoy from the downstream connection) prior to Envoy closing the socket associated with that connection。

-即系在一些场景下，Envoy 会在未完全读取完 HTTP Request 前，就回写 HTTP Response 且希望关闭连接。这叫 `服务端过早关闭连接(Server Prematurely/Early Closes Connection)`。这时有几种可能情况：
+That is, in some scenarios, Envoy will write back an HTTP Response before it has finished reading the HTTP Request and wants to close the connection.
+This is called `Server Prematurely/Early Closes Connection`.
+There are several possible scenarios:

-- downstream 还在发送 HTTP Reqest 当中(socket write)。
+- The downstream is still sending the HTTP Request (socket write).
-- 或者是 Envoy 的 kernel 中，还有 `socket recv buffer` 未被 Envoy user-space 进取。通常是 HTTP Conent-Lentgh 大小的 BODY 还在内核的 `socket recv buffer` 中，未完整加载到 Envoy user-space

-这两种情况下， 如果 Envoy 调用 `close(fd)` 去关闭连接， downstream 均可能会收到来自 Envoy kernel 的 `RST` 。最终 downstream 可能不会 read socket 中的 HTTP Response 就直接认为连接异常，向上层报告异常：`Peer connection rest`。

-详见：{doc}`connection-life-race` 。

-为缓解这种情况，Envoy 提供了延后关闭连接的配置。希望等待 downstream 完成 socket write 的过程。让  `kernel socket recv buffer`  数据都加载到 `user space` 中。再去调用 `close(fd)`。
+- Or there is a `socket recv buffer` in the Envoy kernel that has not been accessed by the Envoy user-space.
+Typically, the HTTP Content-Length sized body is still in the kernel's `socket recv buffer` and has not been fully loaded into the Envoy user-space.

+In both cases, if the Envoy calls `close(fd)` to close the connection, the downstream may receive an `RST` from the Envoy kernel.
+Eventually the downstream may not read the HTTP Response in the socket and just assume that the connection is abnormal and report an exception to the upper layers: `Peer connection rest`.

+See: {doc}`connection-life-race` for details.

+To mitigate this, Envoy provides a configuration that delays connection closure.
+Which wants to wait for the downstream to complete the socket write process.
+Let the `kernel socket recv buffer` be loaded into `user space`.
+Then call `close(fd)`.

-NOTE: This timeout is enforced even when the socket associated with the downstream connection is pending a flush of the write buffer.
+> NOTE: This timeout is enforced even when the socket associated with the downstream connection is pending a flush of the write buffer.
 However, any progress made writing data to the socket will restart the timer associated with this timeout.
 This means that the total grace period for a socket in this state will be `<total_time_waiting_for_write_buffer_flushes>+<delayed_close_timeout>`.

-即系，每次 write socket 成功，这个 timer 均会被 rest.
+That is, every time the write socket succeeds, the timer will be rested.

-Delaying Envoy’s connection close and giving the peer the opportunity to initiate the close sequence mitigates(缓解) a race condition that exists when **downstream clients do not drain/process data in a connection’s receive buffer** after a remote close has been detected via a socket write().  即系，可以缓解 downsteam 在 write socket 失败后，就不去 read socket 取 Response 的情况。
+> Delaying Envoy’s connection close and giving the peer the opportunity to initiate the close sequence mitigates a race condition that exists when **downstream clients do not drain/process data in a connection’s receive buffer** after a remote close has been detected via a socket write().

+ That is, it can alleviate the situation where downsteam does not read the socket to get a Response after the write socket fails.

-This race leads to such clients failing to process the response code sent by Envoy, which could result in erroneous downstream processing.
+> This race leads to such clients failing to process the response code sent by Envoy, which could result in erroneous downstream processing.

-If the timeout triggers, Envoy will close the connection’s socket.
+> If the timeout triggers, Envoy will close the connection’s socket.

-The default timeout is 1000 ms if this option is not specified.
+> The default timeout is 1000 ms if this option is not specified.

 > Note:
 >